linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Allocation/Principles of Optimization for Portfolio Selection.md

 $$ where  $\mathbf{X}$  is defined in (11).

 We distinguish between different types of optimization problems depending on the assumed properties for the objective function and the constraint set.
 If the constraint set contains only equalities, the problem is easier to handle analytically.
 In this case, the method of Lagrange multipliers is applied.
-For more general constraint sets, when they are formed by both equalities and inequalities, the method of Lagrange multipliers is generalized by the Karush-Kuhn-Tucker conditions (KKT conditions).
+For more general constraint sets, when they are formed by bothequalities and inequalities, the method of Lagrange multipliers is generalized by the Karush-Kuhn-Tucker conditions (KKT conditions).
 Like the first-order conditions we considered in unconstrained optimization problems, none of the two approaches lead to necessary and sufficient conditions for constrained optimization problems without further assumptions.
 One of the most general frameworks in which the KKT conditions are necessary and sufficient is that of convex programming.
 We have a convex programming problem if the objective function is a convex function and the set of feasible points is a convex set.
 As important subcases of convex optimization, linear programming and convex quadratic programming problems are considered.

 In this section, we describe first the method of Lagrange multipliers, which is often applied to special types of mean-variance optimization problems in order to obtain closed-form solutions.
 Then we proceed with convex programming, which is the framework for reward-risk analysis.

-# Lagrange Multipliers
+## Lagrange Multipliers

 Consider the following optimization problem in which the set of feasible points is defined by a number of equality constraints:

 $$
-\begin{array}{l} \min_{x} f (x) \\ \text{su bj ec t} \quad h_{1} (x) = 0 \\ h_{2} (x) = 0 \tag {12} \\ \cdot \cdot \cdot \\ h_{k} (x) = 0 \\ \end{array}
+\begin{array}{l} \min_{x} f (x) \\ \text{subject} \quad h_{1} (x) = 0 \\ h_{2} (x) = 0 \tag {12} \\ \cdot \cdot \cdot \\ h_{k} (x) = 0 \\ \end{array}
 $$

 The functions  $h_i(x), i = 1, \dots, k$  build up the constraint set.
 Note that even though the right-hand side of the equality constraints is zero in the classical formulation of the problem given in (12), this is not restrictive.
 If in a practical problem the right-hand side happens to be different from zero, it can be equivalently transformed; for example: